jross765/JGnuCashLibNTools/gnucash-api/README.md

   * A security's quote
   * A pseudo-security's price

-   (all of them usually noted in the default currency)
+   (all of them usually, but not necessarily, noted in the default currency)

   Given that we have several variants of `CmdtyCurrID` (cf. below), we also have several methods returning various types.